nguyensjsu/su18-202-py/Project Journal/Weekly Scrum Report/Week_1_Scrum Report.md

 Past Week

--We focued in the requirements, did brainstorming and dedcided the architecture for the team project.
+- We focued in the requirements, did brainstorming and dedcided the architecture for the team project.

--Sprint Planning.
+- Sprint Planning.

--I created tabels in Dynamodb.
+- I created tabels in Dynamodb.

--IAM roles(for all the team members) on AWS Console.
+- IAM roles(for all the team members) on AWS Console.

--Learnt about Spring Boot
+- Learnt about Spring Boot

--Installed DynamoDB locally
+- Installed DynamoDB locally

--Worked to creating GET, POST and DELETE REST API for Users.
+- Worked to creating GET, POST and DELETE REST API for Users.

--Learnt how to properly edit .md files, burnt chart.
+- Learnt how to properly edit .md files, burnt chart.

 Next Week

--Working on creating API for Authentication
+- Working on editing User Profile API

--Will be learning to deploy API on Docker
+- Will be learning to deploy API on Docker

--We will be merging all the API's and deploy on EC2 instance and Docker container
+- We will be merging all the API's and deploy on EC2 instance and Docker container